SherinNITW/Rock-Paper-Scissors/README.md

-Rock Paper Scissors Game

-Introduction :
-  A simple web-based Rock Paper Scissors game where the player competes against a computer that generates random choices.
+                                        Rock Paper Scissors Game A simple web-based Rock Paper Scissors game where the player competes against a computer that generates random choices.

 Features :
   Player can choose Rock, Paper, or Scissors.